iOS 26

 Disable Airplane Mode

-On iPhone X and newer, swipe down from the top-right corner to open Control Center, then tap the Airplane Mode icon.
+Swipe down from the top-right corner to open Control Center on iPhone X and newer, then tap the Airplane Mode icon.
 On older models, swipe up from the bottom.

-This setting will disconnect you from all cell services and tends to deactivate SOS mode in the process.
+This setting will disconnect you from all cell services and tend to deactivate SOS mode in the process.
 You can then toggle airplane mode back off.

 Check Signal Strength